JockLawrie/SpineBasedRecordLinkage.jl/README.md

     - {tablename: table2, exactmatch:  {firstname: First_Name, middlename: Middle_Name, surname: Last_Name, birthdate: DOB}}
 ```

-In this example we have:
+In this example configuration we have:

 - A project name and a directory that will contain the output.
-See the __Run Linkage__ section below for details on how these 2 fields are utilised.
+See the __Run linkage__ section below for details on how these 2 fields are utilised.
 - A pre-existing spine located at `/path/to/spine.tsv`.
   - See below for how to construct a spine if you don't already have one.
   - The spine is a _tab-separated values_ file, which indicated by the `tsv` extension.